 We're very excited to be working with Holly Jade O' Leary for our upcoming fashion show, and can't wait to share what she's designing with you all.
 In this interview, Jo Boon finds out more about her sources of inspiration, her passion for the environment, and her varied artistic background.
-If you can't wait for our main fashion show to find out more then don't worry, we're also planning a smaller event with Holly in London for the new year - keep an eye out for details!

 How did you begin working as a designer?